avisconti/my-app/stream_fifo/README.rst

 Overview
 ********

-This sample application demonstrates how to use 3-Axis accelerometers.
+This sample application demonstrates how to stream FIFO data using the `RTIO framework`_.

+The streaming is started using the sensor_stream() API and it is self-sustained by the SENSOR_TRIG_FIFO_WATERMARK trigger.

+Currently the sample gets/prints data for the following sensor channels:

+        - SENSOR_CHAN_ACCEL_XYZ
+        - SENSOR_CHAN_GYRO_XYZ
+        - SENSOR_CHAN_DIE_TEMP

 Building and Running
 ********************